DrRetro2033/Reyveld/README.md

 ---
 # SKits

 Arceus uses a brand new file format called SKit.
-SKit uses XML, GZip, Fernet, and RSA to store everything Arceus could ever need, replacing the need of ZIP files.
+SKit uses XML, GZip, Fernet, and RSA to store everything Arceus could ever need in small, secure, and verifiable file format; replacing the need of ZIP files.

 ## Blazingly Fast ⚡